-During the fracking process, huge amounts of water mixed with various chemicals is injected under high pressure deep into the underground layers of sediments with the goal to crack them and release the trapped gas.
+During the fracking process, huge amounts of water mixed with various chemicals are injected under high pressure deep into the underground layers of sediments with the goal to crack them and release the trapped gas.
 While gas finds its way to the surface where it is captured, toxic water stays underground heavily polluting deep, underground aquifers.
 The final effect – the otherwise pristine, drinking water becomes totally unsuitable for any household use.

 Living next to a mountain creek is a blessing, hoverer living next to the natural spring should be considered as winning a Lottery Ticket.

-Natural springs are characteristic for mountainous regions where waters continuously flow under the ground protected from the exposure to eventual pollution on the surface.
+Natural springs are characteristic of mountainous regions where waters continuously flow under the ground protected from exposure to eventual pollution on the surface.
 Additionally, mountains are not preferred areas for major agricultural activities and animal farms, so they are mostly free from pesticides, fertilizers as well massive amounts of animal waste.

 Fuente de los Baños (Spain)

-Bottom line: – if you can get relevant permission(s) from the local administration, the nearby spring is a gift from the heavens in the form of source of free, drinking-quality water.
+Bottom line: – if you can get relevant permission(s) from the local administration, the nearby spring is a gift from the heavens in the form of a source of free, drinking-quality water.